deXOR0/AutoZoom/README.md

 -   Unique (some classes are listed twice on the website for some reason)
 -   And hasn't ended yet

-Next it will loop through all of the class list for the day, join the class with the help of [Selenium](https://www.selenium.dev/) and take screenshots every 5 minutes in case you needed for evidence of attending the class.
+Next it will loop through all of the class list for the day, join the class with the help of [Selenium](https://www.selenium.dev/) and take screenshots every a certain number of minutes in case you needed for evidence of attending the class.
+You can set this interval on the setup process, as well as opting to not take any screenshots at all by setting the interval to 0.

 ## Prerequisites